Medical Editor: John P. Cunha, DO, FACOEP

-|Reaction||N||Post Dose 1||Peak Occurrence in Post vaccination Days|
+|Reaction||N||% Experiencing Reaction||Peak Occurrence During Post vaccination Days|

-|Injection-site complaints (pain/soreness, swelling and/or erythema, rash, pruritus, hematoma, induration, stiffness)||8916||19.3%||0-2|
+|Injection-site complaints (pain/soreness, swelling and/or erythema, rash, pruritus, hematoma, induration, stiffness)||8916||19.3%||0 to 2|

-|Varicella-like rash (injection site)||8916||3.4%||8-19|
+|Varicella-like rash (injection site)||8916||3.4%||8 to 19|

 |Median number of lesions||2|

-|Varicella-like rash (generalized)||8916||3.8%||5-26|
+|Varicella-like rash (generalized)||8916||3.8%||5 to 26|

 |Median number of lesions||5|

-Nine hundred eighty-one (981) subjects in a clinical trial received 2 doses of VARIVAX (varicella virus vaccine live) 3 months apart and were actively followed for 42 days after each dose.
-The 2-dose regimen of varicella vaccine was generally well tolerated, with a safety profile generally comparable to that of the 1-dose regimen.
-The incidence of injection-site clinical complaints (primarily erythema and swelling) observed in the first 4 days following vaccination was slightly higher Postdose 2 (overall incidence 25.4%) than Postdose 1 (overall incidence 21.7%), whereas the incidence of systemic clinical complaints in the 42-day follow-up period was lower Postdose 2 (66.3%) than Postdose 1 (85.8%).
-Adolescents and Adults 13 Years of Age and Older
+Nine hundred eighty-one (981) subjects in a clinical trial received 2 doses of VARIVAX 3 months apart and were actively followed for 42 days after each dose.
+The 2-dose regimen of varicella vaccine had a safety profile comparable to that of the 1-dose regimen.
+The overall incidence of injection-site clinical complaints (primarily erythema and swelling) observed in the first 4 days following vaccination was 25.4% Postdose 2 and 21.7% Postdose 1, whereas the overall incidence of systemic clinical complaints in the 42-day follow-up period was lower Postdose 2 (66.3%) than Postdose 1 (85.8%).

-|Reaction||N||Post Dose 1||Peak Occurrence in Post vaccination Days||N||Post Dose 2||Peak Occurrence in Post vaccination Days|
+|Reaction||N||% Post Dose 1||Peak Occurrence in Post vaccination Days||N||% Post Dose 2||Peak Occurrence in Post vaccination Days|

-|Injection-site complaints (soreness, erythema, swelling, rash, pruritus, pyrexia, hematoma, induration, numbness)||1606||24.4%||0-2||955||32.5%||0-2|
+|Injection-site complaints (soreness, erythema, swelling, rash, pruritus, pyrexia, hematoma, induration, numbness)||1606||24.4%||0 to 2||955||32.5%||0 to 2|

-|Varicella-like rash (injection site)||1606||3%||6-20||955||1%||0-6|
+|Varicella-like rash (injection site)||1606||3%||6 to 20||955||1%||0 to 6|

 |Median number of lesions||2||2|